microsoft/go-crypto-openssl/README.md

 OpenSSL versions 1.0.2, 1.1.0, 1.1.1 and 3.0.1 pass a small set of automatic tests that ensure they can be built and that there are no major regressions.
 These tests do not validate the cryptographic correctness of the `openssl` package.

-On top of that, the Microsoft CI built and tested a subset of the supported OpenSSL versions as part of the [Microsoft Go fork](https://github.com/microsoft/go) release process.
+On top of that, the Microsoft CI built and tested a subset of the supported OpenSSL versions as part of the [Microsoft build of Go](https://github.com/microsoft/go) release process.
 These tests were much more exhaustive and validated that a specific OpenSSL version can produce working applications.
 Only OpenSSL 1.1.1 went through this process.

 > [!NOTE]
-> This module is not used by any active branches of the Microsoft Go fork, so those Microsoft CI tests no longer run.
+> This module is not used by any active branches of the Microsoft build of Go, so those Microsoft CI tests no longer run.
-> Microsoft Go 1.21+ uses and tests [golang-fips/openssl](https://github.com/golang-fips/openssl).
+> Active branches use and test [golang-fips/openssl](https://github.com/golang-fips/openssl).

 Versions not listed above are not supported by this module.